Skip to Content

 Conservation efforts

 Various zoos and parks and the United States Fish and Wildlife Service have made massive efforts to restore the condor, which have been somewhat successful.
-The low point of the condor population was 22 birds – today, there are ten times as many in the wild and nearly as many living in captivity.
+The low point of the condor population was 22 birds – today more than 600 are alive, about 392 of them flying free in the wild.

 The reintroduction of condors, the California condor recovery plan, and efforts to replace lead bullets with safer ammunition are important ongoing conservation methods.